wvdlaan/todomvc/README.md

 ## The render request

 All rendering is handled in `render.cljs`.
-The easiest way to open `render.cljs` is to position the cursor in any occurance of `render/request-render` and press `ctrl-.`,
+The easiest way to open `render.cljs` is to position the cursor in any occurance of `render/main` and press `ctrl-.`,
 ie: _control_ + _dot_.

 This will take you to the definition of `request-render`.
 `request-render` uses a boolean atom, `render-pending?`, in combination with `.requestAnimationFrame` to make sure that the total amount of renders will be less or equal to the browser refresh rate.

-The function that is scheduled to perform the rendering is `q/render`.
+The function that is scheduled to perform the actual rendering is `q/render`.
 This is the top-level Quiescent function.
-It takes two arguments.
+It takes two arguments:

 1. `(App @state channel)` will render the application UI
 2. `(.getElementByIdj js/document "todoapp")` points to the DOM-element that will be handled by React.
-   You can find the definition in `index.html` as element `<section id="todoapp"></section>`.
+   You can find the definition of `todoapp` in `index.html` as element `<section id="todoapp"></section>`.

 ## Quiescent dom-elements

 If you look at the definition of `App` in `render.cljs` you find several calls to functions like `d/div`, `d/section`, `d/output`, etc.
 These are Quiescent-funcions that represent html-elements.
 Open the elements-tab in your browser and check for yourself that there is a one-on-one relationship between the elements defined in `App` and the html-elements within `<section id="todoapp"></section>`.

 [Here](https://github.com/levand/quiescent/blob/master/docs.md#creating-virtual-dom-elements)
 you can find more documentation on these dom-elements.